forge42dev/Remix-Forge/README.md

 - [x] Add ability to generate authenticated routes via actions and loaders
 - [x] Add ability to barrelize folders
 - [x] Add ability to generate fully progressive forms with validation
+- [x] Add ability to setup prisma in your Remix project
+- [x] Add ability to update Remix to the latest or specified version
 - [ ] Add ability for the extension to sniff out the runtime dependency instead of you configuring it
 - [ ] Add ability to generate a component name based on the route name

 ## Release Notes

+## 0.1.7
+- `remix-forge.urlDebug` - Allows you to debug your url generator function (`default is false`).
+- Added ability to setup prisma in your Remix project with a single click
+- Added ability to update your Remix to a newer version with a single click

 ## 0.1.5
 - `remix-forge.formHandler` - Choose between remix-hook-form or conform for your forms (`default is remix-hook-form`).